Thertzlor/Revenant/wiki/Macros/_DPI_Macro.md

 k.m4 = { {500,1000,2000}, 2,  type="setdpi"}

 -- Set the DPI of your mouse directly to 3000 DPI.
--- This will disable previously set DPI tables, so it's advised to either only use direct assignments or only table/index settings. k.m5 = { 3000, type="setdpi", direct= true}
+-- This will disable previously set DPI tables, so it's advised to either only use direct assignments or only table/index assignments. k.m5 = { 3000, type="setdpi", direct= true}

 ```